Why Escapism Matters

-Escapism isn’t one thing.
-It can take the form of months spent roaming the road.
+“Escapism isn’t one thing, it can take the form of months spent roaming the road.
 It can be the moment the world melts when elevated through unfaltering focus.
-Getting lost in a song.
-A story.
-A weekend away, a campfire.
+Getting lost in a song, a story, a weekend away, a campfire.
 Escape is subjective, mysterious, a mindset.

 Soon, the world around these activities comes into focus.
-The places we go to chase these experiences become safe haven.
-An alternate realm unknowable to most, indescribable.
-An escape.
-Places to unplug and recharge; to get off grid and reconnect.
+The places we go to chase these experiences become safe haven, an alternate realm unknowable to most, indescribable.
+An escape, places to unplug and recharge; to get off grid and reconnect.
 We create a binary, a border between the routine and the wild, the urban and nature, work and freedom.
 We move back and forth with effort from one space to another, seeking that mysterious state of escape.

 That world expands until it meets the world we once escaped from.
 The lessons learned from the road, the wild, and every escape become an extension of ourselves.
 The border between the city and the wild, between work and freedom become blurred.
 The realms we escape to grow and expand to meet the world of our routines and commitments.
 Escapism becomes delightfully common, a part of us.
-We find ourselves momentarily lost in secret pockets of nature.
-We escape through photographs, songs, stories, memories.
+We find ourselves momentarily lost in secret pockets of nature and we escape through photographs, songs, stories, memories.

 Escapism becomes a state of mind.
 A constant desire to get off grid, wander, travel and to connect with people and the world around us for brief moments or extended excursions.
-We look to escape to better handle the screens and obligations of our jobs, the harsh chill of winter, the weight of routines, the noise of packed places.
+We look to escape to better handle the screens and obligations of our day-to-day, the harsh chill of winter, the weight of routines, the noise of packed places.